-In the UK, for instance, it’s legal to own a monkey as long as you have a license.
+In the United Kingdom, for instance, it’s legal to own a monkey as long as you have a license.
 This is also true for Spain as long as there are legal provenance and papers.
 Chile and Australia are among the countries that prohibit private ownership of monkeys as pets.

 Your best bet is to do thorough research in your local area about whether owning a monkey is allowed.
 This will also give you time to comply with any existing papers if permits are required.

-Most Common Types of Monkeys to Keep as Pets and Their Estimated Prices
+Common Types of Monkeys and Their Estimated Prices

 Price: Between $5,000 and $7,000